Barry Sheene: 1975: Return to form

 Despite his serious injuries, Sheene recovered and was racing again seven weeks afterwards.
 On June 28, only three months after his horrific crash at Daytona, he returned to the world championship at the Assen TT Circuit for the 1975 Dutch TT.
-Sheene surprised observers who may have expected a gradual return to health by claiming the pole position over second-placed, Giacomo Agostini, now riding for the Yamaha factory racing team.
+Sheene surprised observers who may have expected a gradual return to health by claiming the pole position over second-placed Giacomo Agostini, now riding for the Yamaha factory racing team.
 Agostini was nearing the end of his career while the twenty-five-year-old Sheene was approaching his prime.
-Sheene then claimed a dramatic victory in the race with a well-planned, last corner pass around the outside of Agostini.
+Sheene then claimed a dramatic victory in the race with a well-planned last corner pass around the outside of Agostini.
 Both competitors received the same race time.

 At the 1975 Swedish Grand Prix, Sheene set the lap record while winning the Formula 750 round on Saturday, then set the 500cc lap record while winning the 500cc Grand Prix race on Sunday.
 He started the 500cc race slowly, but worked his way through the field to catch and pass both Agostini and Phil Read, who were the championship points leaders.
 Sheene took the victory ahead of Read while Agostini crashed out of the race.
 He placed sixth in the 500cc World Championship, but his late season victory showed that Suzuki was becoming a serious challenger.
 Sheene won three rounds of the 1975 Formula 750 championship, but finished one point behind the eventual champion, Jack Findlay aboard a Yamaha TZ750, who was able to score consistently in six rounds.
 Sheene once again won the Mallory Park Race of the Year.

 Sheene returned to Daytona in 1976, where he flamboyantly drove around the town in a Rolls-Royce on loan to him from the local dealer.
-However, by 1976 the 750cc class was becoming dominated by the powerful Yamaha TZ750.
-Agostini's 1974 Daytona 200 victory on a Yamaha TZ750 marked the first of ten consecutive Daytona victories for the TZ750.
-Sheene circulated as high as third place on his under-powered Suzuki until he was forced to retire with engine problems.
+By 1976 the 750cc class was becoming dominated by the powerful Yamaha TZ750, Agostini's 1974 Daytona 200 victory on a Yamaha TZ750 marked the first of ten consecutive Daytona victories for the TZ750. and Sheene circulated as high as third place on his under-powered Suzuki until he was forced to retire with engine problems.

 Back in Europe, Sheene was the top British points scorer and the only British rider to score a win with a victory at Mallory Park, as Great Britain defeated the United States in the 1976 Transatlantic Trophy match races.
-However, Yamaha's Steve Baker was the dominant rider with four victories in the six race series.
+Yamaha's Steve Baker was the dominant rider with four victories in the six race series.